zenglg/unvme/README.md

 ===================

-UNVMe has only been built and tested on CentOS 6 and 7 running on x86_64 CPU based systems with vfio support which requires the following features:
+UNVMe has only been built and tested on CentOS 6 and 7 running on x86_64 CPU based systems.
+It requires the following hardware and software support:

-    VT-d        -   Hardware must have Intel CPU that supports VT-d (Virtualization Technology for Directed I/O).
+    VT-d    -   System with CPU that supports VT-d (Virtualization Technology for Directed I/O).
+                Check the <a href="http://ark.intel.com">Intel product specifications</a>

-    vfio        -   Linux kernel 3.6 or later, and the kernel must be built with these configurations enabled:
+    VFIO    -   Linux kernel 3.6 or later compiled with the following configurations:

                     CONFIG_IOMMU_API=y
                     CONFIG_IOMMU_SUPPORT=y
                     CONFIG_INTEL_IOMMU=y
                     CONFIG_VFIO=m
                     CONFIG_VFIO_PCI=m
                     CONFIG_VFIO_IOMMU_TYPE1=m
                     CONFIG_INTEL_IOMMU_DEFAULT_ON=y

-                    If CONFIG_INTEL_IOMMU_DEFAULT_ON is not set then the boot command line must have "intel_iommu=on" argument set instead.
+                If CONFIG_INTEL_IOMMU_DEFAULT_ON is not enabled then the boot command line must have the "intel_iommu=on" parameter set.
-                    To support both UNVMe and SPDK, set "iommu=pt" also.
+                To support both UNVMe and SPDK, set also the "iommu=pt" parameter.

-                    To verify the system is correctly configured with vfio support, check that /sys/kernel/iommu_groups directory is not empty but contains other subdirectories (i.e. group numbers).
+                To verify the system is correctly configured with VFIO support, check that /sys/kernel/iommu_groups directory is not empty but contains other subdirectories (i.e. group numbers).

+                On CentOS 6, which comes with kernel version 2.6, the user must compile and boot a newer kernel that has the VFIO module.

+    libpciaccess-devel - If missing, run "yum install libpciaccess-devel".

 Build and Run